polterguy/phosphorusfive/plugins/p5.lambda/README.md

     innerValue:Yup, we branched!
 ```

-In the above code, the return value of the expression in if, will be compared against the constant of "5", and the result will yield a match.
+In the above code, the return value of the expression in our if, will be compared against the constant of the integer valur of 5,
+and the result will yield a match.
 Hence, the branch occurs.

 Notice, that branching conditions in p5.lambda are type sensitive, which means if you run the following code, where you compare an integer to
 a string, it will _NOT_ yield true, since their types are different.